-It is necessary to first recognize what factors are involved in this decision that will affect you.
+First, it is necessary to recognize the factors involved in this decision that will affect you.
 Standing behind a veil of ignorance is merely a thought experiment.

-But in real life, people have a hard time completely removing those biases.
+But in real life, people have difficulty completely removing those biases.
 By seeking them out and acknowledging them, you take away some of the power they hold over you.

 In the interest of reducing the impact of this step in future decisions, you should look to improve upon those biases with exposure to whatever embodies that bias.

-It’s also worth taking a deep dive into what caused – and potentially continues to reinforce – a particular bias.
-This will help you re frame how you look at the subject of your bias and then accept facts from alternative perspectives.
+It’s also worth deep diving into what caused – and potentially continues to reinforce – a particular bias.
+This will help you re-frame how you look at the subject of your bias and then accept facts from alternative perspectives.

-Leaders must consistently look at every situation as unique and consider what is influencing their thoughts and behaviors.
+Leaders must consistently look at every situation as unique and consider what influences their thoughts and behaviors.

 As a leader, you have to take yourself out of the situation.
 This means you must have a detached mindset wherein you could take on any role in the outcome.

-If you were to take on one role, you might be incredibly happy, where another role would make you extremely upset.
+If you were to take on one role, you might be incredibly happy, whereas another role would make you extremely upset.

 Detachment, therefore, is looking at a situation as though you have no interest in the outcome.

-This is difficult in business because you have a personal investment in the organization’s performance.
+This isn’t easy in business because you have a personal investment in the organization’s performance.
 But nobody said being fair was easy.
-It’s important to consider the best outcome for the roles involved, not necessarily the people.
+It’s essential to consider the best outcome for the roles involved, not necessarily the people.

-Considering a particular person or group of people leaves you vulnerable to shifting desires that may create an unfair situation for others.
+Considering a particular person or group leaves you vulnerable to shifting desires that may create an unfair situation for others.